ProactiveProgrammers/palindrome-checker-starter/writing/reflection.md

 # Palindrome Checking

 TODO: Delete all of the writing prompts and TODO markers from this file!
+TODO: Make sure that all of your responses to these technical writing questions
+      have correct spelling, syntax, grammar, and formatting!

 ## Add Your Name Here